-Updated information on visiting and face coverings for hospitals in Lancashire and South Cumbria
+Updated information on visiting and use of surgical face masks for hospitals in Lancashire and South Cumbria

 Due to the ongoing risks associated with coronavirus (COVID-19), visiting at hospitals across Lancashire and South Cumbria will remain temporarily suspended.

 In exceptional circumstances, one visitor (an immediate family member or carer) is permitted to visit if:

 - The visitor is a parent or appropriate adult visiting their child